Your money-making expert. Financial journalist, TV and radio personality.

 If you were wondering, we had DALL·E2 create the below image for us following a prompt to ‘create an image for an article about investing in AI’.
 (We’ll let you be the judge of its creation!)

-Besides text and image generators, there are other impressive AI technologies out there, including AI tools that have the ability to edit videos, turn text to speech, create social media campaigns, and even take notes at your next meeting!
+Besides text and image generators, there are other impressive AI technologies out there, including AI tools that have the ability to edit videos, turn text to speech, create social media campaigns, draft presentations, and even take notes at your next meeting!

 While a few big-name tech giants are concerned about the incoming arrival of super advanced AI, the robotic revolution is coming whether we like it or not.